Tanker fire shuts road in Ceredigion

 Firefighters were called to the A487 near Llanarth at 07:00 BST on Wednesday.

-A spokeswoman for Mid and West Wales Fire and Rescue Service said two crews from Newquay and Aberaeron were at the scene of the blaze.
+A spokeswoman for Mid and West Wales Fire and Rescue Service said two crews from New Quay and Aberaeron were at the scene of the blaze.

 The road has been closed in both directions.
 Police are at the scene to divert traffic.